 Are you a baby boomer woman who hesitates to travel by herself?
-I’ll be taking my first solo international trip soon when I travel to Cancun to blog for Marriott Resorts as part of blog paradise (follow the twitter hashtag #blogparadise to see live reports).
-I asked seven wise women travel bloggers for their best solo travel advice to help me prepare for my trip.
+My first solo international trip was years ago when I traveled to Cancun to blog for Marriott Resorts as part of blog paradise.
+Before I left for my big solo adventure, I asked seven wise women travel bloggers for their best solo travel advice to help me prepare for my trip.

 My #1 rule for independent women solo travelers is to stay in public.
 Public is always safer than private.
 I meet a lot of great people in my travels and I’ll go to pubs with them or on excursions, but I always stay in public.
 If I’m invited to the family home for a traditional meal, I politely decline unless I have some really good reason to know that it will be safe.
 I’m not even keen on sharing a cab unless the taxi has been picked up from a legitimate taxi stand.
 I’ve missed a couple of good opportunities this way but I have so many great opportunities as I travel solo that I don’t see this as enough of a downside to break my rule.